amplitude/amplitude-docs/content/collections/browser_sdk/en/migrate-from-javascript-sdk-to-browser-sdk-2-0.md

 ## Tracking events

 The maintenance Browser SDK offered a variety of `logEvent` APIs like `logEventWithTimestamp`, `logEventWithGroups` to override specific properties in the event payload.
-Amplitude has simplified all these variations into a unified `track` API in `@amplitude/analytics-browser@2+`.
+Instead of these, use the unified `track` API in `@amplitude/analytics-browser@2+`.

 ### logEvent()